phetsims/aqua/doc/continuous-testing-management.md

 At a high level, there is:

 - The server process hosting CT (ct-main), serving browser tests and the report, and running local node tests.
-- Browser client instances (we run Puppeteer and Playright browser instances via node processes on sparky). ( ct-node-BROWSER-client)
+- Browser client instances (we run Puppeteer and Playwright browser instances via node processes on sparky). ( ct-node-BROWSER-client)
 - The report interface (e.g. https://sparky.colorado.edu/) which displays the CT state.